mikeizbicki/lab-sqlite-joins/README.md

 These queries are 100% equivalent (by definition), and so guaranteed to always generate the same results.
 Unfortunately, the latter query is much slower.
-For me, it was 12 seconds---a slowdown of roughly 1 million times!
+For me, it took 12 seconds---a slowdown of roughly 1 million times!

 Why?